MISP/misp-training-lea/e.303-lab2-encoding-information-and-sharing-it/README.md

 ## Objectives

-- Extract an executable from network packet capture file (PCAP) and investigate a compromised Linux host
+- Extract files (executables, evidences) from network packet capture file (PCAP) and investigate a compromised Linux host
 - Interpret and encode the information into MISP
 - Share the evidences with other partners